hineni26/doc_scanner/README.md

 The app follows this pipeline:

 1. **Image Upload**

-   * User uploads one or more images.
+   - User uploads one or more images

 2. **Document Detection**

-   * Uses contour detection to find the document edges.
+   - Detects edges using contour detection
-   * Filters shapes to detect a 4-sided boundary.
+   - Identifies the largest 4-sided shape (document)

 3. **Perspective Transform**

-   * Converts tilted document into a flat top-down view.
+   - Warps the image to get a top-down scanned view

 4. **Preprocessing**

-   * Converts to grayscale
+   - Converts to grayscale
-   * Removes shadows using background normalization
+   - Removes shadows
-   * Applies denoising
+   - Applies denoising

 5. **Thresholding**

-   * Converts image into clean black & white for readability
+   - Converts image to high-contrast black & white

 6. **PDF Generation**

-   * All processed images are combined into a single PDF
+   - Combines all processed images into a single PDF

 ---